ClusterHQ/flocker/docs/flocker-features/gce-configuration.rst

    This requires that you create a separate `OAuth Service Account
    <https://developers.google.com/identity/protocols/OAuth2ServiceAccount>`_.
-   When you create a service account in the gce console you are prompted to download a JSON blob with your credentials.
+   When you create a service account in the GCE console you are prompted to download a JSON blob with your credentials.
 This option should have precisely the content of that JSON blob.
 For convenience, since JSON is valid YAML, you can just copy the contents of the file directly into your